Meet the Assumption University Faculty

 Doe West, Ph.D.

 Professor West bring a diverse and rich work history as an academic, practicing Psychotherapist, Chaplain / Pastor and senior level administrator (nonprofit and public administration).
 Doe demonstrates strong leadership skills melded with compassion, seeking always to support optimal growth regarding the intellectual, psychological, spiritual, physical and social needs of each person.
 Doe believes in developing the strongest rapport possible with students and coworkers – collaborating effectively across all organizational levels.
 “I do not simply teach cultural competence but model it in every sphere of interaction.
 I have lived my belief that communication is the foundational for all positive change – individually and as a nation.”
-Doe has been teaching since 1980 and has been with Assumption College since 2008.
+Doe has been teaching since 1980 and has been with Assumption University since 2008.

 History and Political Science